MarkSackerberg/cmc-ui-inofficial/README.md

 # How to use
 ## Prerequisites
 - [pnpm](https://pnpm.io/installation) as package manager - I used 8.1.0
-- [sugar](https://docs.metaplex.com/developer-tools/sugar/guides/sugar-for-cmv3) to create your candy machine
+- Your deployed candy machine.

 ## How to use
 1. Clone this repo